fluent/fluent-bit-docs/pipeline/outputs/loki.md

 Other common uses for structured metadata include trace and span IDs, process and thread IDs, and log levels.

-Structured metadata is only officially supported starting with Loki 3.0 and should not be used with Loki deployments that lack support.
+Structured metadata is officially supported starting with Loki 3.0, and shouldn't be used with Loki deployments prior to Loki 3.0.

 ## Networking and TLS Configuration